longshotlabs/composable-forms/docs/spec/list.md

 It's best to start with the FormList component from ReactoForm and make modifications until it meets your needs.

+## Static Properties

+### defaultProps

+You must include the `defaultProps` static property, even if it is only an empty object.

+### isComposableFormList

+Set this to `true` so that the containing form and other components know that your component implements the FormList specification.

 ## Example

 [ReactoForm FormList](https://github.com/DairyStateDesigns/reacto-form/blob/master/lib/components/FormList.jsx)